Abington Artificial Grass Installation Services

 Stormwater Management & MS4 Compliance for Impervious Surface Installation in Abington

 Artificial grass is considered an impervious surface, requiring compliance with the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
 21).
-Projects must coordinate with the Massachusetts Department of Environmental Protection and local MS4 permit requirements.
-Calculate total impervious area and implement mitigation measures, such as integrating drainage with municipal storm sewers.
-Sites over 2,500–5,000 sq ft may require detention or retention systems.
-During construction, use silt fencing, sediment traps, and a stabilized entrance to control erosion.
-Develop a long-term drainage maintenance plan and consider green infrastructure alternatives.
-Coordinate with U.S. Environmental Protection Agency Region 1 for federal compliance.
+Projects must coordinate with the Massachusetts Department of Environmental Protection and the U.S. Environmental Protection Agency Region 1 for MS4 permit compliance.
+Drainage systems should connect to municipal storm sewers, and sites over 2,500–5,000 sq ft may require detention or retention basins.
+Erosion controls, such as silt fencing and stabilized entrances, are mandatory during construction.
+A long-term drainage maintenance plan is essential, and green infrastructure alternatives should be considered where feasible.

 Municipal Utility Coordination & Underground Infrastructure Protection Requirements (Dig Safe 811)

-Before any excavation, notify Dig Safe 811 at least 48 hours in advance (72 hours recommended).
-All utilities—water, sewer, gas, electric, telecommunications—must be marked and verified.
-Within 18-inch tolerance zones, hand-digging is required to prevent damage.
-Coordinate with municipal departments for right-of-way work and document all utility markings.
+Before any excavation, residents and contractors must notify Dig Safe 811 at least 48 hours in advance (72 hours recommended).
+All underground utilities—including water, sewer, gas, electric, and telecommunications—must be marked and verified.
+Hand-digging is required within 18-inch tolerance zones of marked utilities.
 Emergency procedures must be in place for accidental utility strikes.
-Final inspection and approval are required before backfilling or turf installation.
-For projects near public infrastructure, coordinate with the Department of Public Works.
+Coordination with the Department of Public Works is necessary for any right-of-way work.
+Inspection and approval are required before backfilling or proceeding with installation to ensure public safety and infrastructure protection.

 Abington Department of Public Works